 She says those words with such conviction that it makes me feel like crying.

 “It’s just that I want to know.
-That’s all.
-I want everything of you, and I will accept all of it just how you have accepted me.
+I want everything of you, and I will accept all of it like how you have accepted me.
 I can’t help but feel you are being silly, because whenever you end up sharing it with me, I will simply hug you, kiss you, and if necessary, dry your tears.”

 “I’m physically incapable of crying, though, as a man.”